bitcoinfees/two1-httpie/README.md

 # two1-httpie
 ## A fork of [HTTPie](https://github.com/jkbrzt/httpie) for the 21 Bitcoin Computer

-Usage is at the moment identical to the original, for example:
+Usage is similar to the original:

 `$ http --verbose http://10.147.17.15:12012/fortune`